 FOLLY FOR A FLYOVER

-Like a giant construction-kit, the folly was hand-built by a team of over 200 volunteers.
-At the end of the summer, having served its initial purpose, the materials used in its construction were re-used as new play and planting facilities for a local primary school.
-Capitalising on the success of the Folly, the London Legacy Development Corporation invested in providing the permanent infrastructure which has allowed the site to continue as an events and cultural public space.
+The Folly was designed as giant construction kit, which allowed volunteers of any skill or commitment level to get involved in building it.
+The walls of the Folly were an inter-woven bead curtain.
+At the end of the summer, they were unstrung and used to make new play and planting facilities for a local primary school.
+The success of the project persuaded the London Legacy Development Corporation to invest in permanent infrastructure which has allowed the site to continue as a public space.